everhartlab/sclerotinia-review-2017/manuscript/review.md

 The first study to compare *S. sclerotiorum* MCG with haplotypes analyzed 63 isolates via RFLP probes in both nuclear and mitochondrial
 DNA, detected 32 MCG and 33 haplotypes[^1] [@Kohn1991-wq].
-Nearly all relationships were observed were congruent, with the exception of one MCG that exhibited a trans-haplotype relationship; the two isolates that comprised that MCG expressed different haplotypes for the mitochondrial probe.
+Nearly all relationships observed were congruent, with the exception of one MCG that exhibited a trans-haplotype relationship; the two isolates that comprised that MCG expressed different haplotypes for the mitochondrial probe.
 Ultimately, it was concluded that MCG represented unique clones.
 In 1992, a study of 66 isolates comprising 36 MCG and 39 haplotypes showed three MCG exhibited trans-haplotype relationships [@Kohli1992-pe].
 The authors suggested that because it was unlikely that the same MCG would arise by chance in different isolates AND the probability of sharing the same haplotype was 1 in a million, clones should be determined by the combination of MCG and haplotype.